 - There is then a mandatory six-week period from the date the conditional order is made before the applicant(s) can apply for a final order.
 The final order, once made, legally ends your marriage.

-If parties are unable to reach agreement in respect of the child arrangements and/or the finances, we would always encourage parties not to rush into court proceedings and to first consider and explore all other options, such as mediation and the collaborative law process.
-Our family law experts are here to help discuss these options with you and we are also able to offer the collaborative law process.
+If parties are unable to reach an agreement in respect of the child arrangements and/or the finances, we would always encourage parties not to rush into court proceedings and first to consider and explore all other options, such as mediation and the collaborative law process.
+Our family law experts are here to help discuss these options with you, and we are also able to offer the collaborative law process.

 How we can help:

-For more information on no fault divorce, civil partnership dissolution or financial issues, please contact us on 01926 354704.
+For more information on no fault divorce, civil partnership dissolution or financial issues, check our frequently asked questions please contact us on 01926 354704.